-The detailed Water Management Area ISPs for the WMAs in the Central Planning Region were preceded with a process where an Overarching ISP was compiled for the Vaal River System.
-The purpose of the Overarching ISP was to develop strategies that cover issues related to the three Vaal River WMAs and relates to the interdependency that exists among the WMAs due to their geographical locations relative to each other.
-The overarching ISPs fall in the same category as the NWRS as it guides the management of water resources affecting more than one WMA while the ISPs for each individual WMA fall in the category of a CMS.
+The ISPs for each of the Water Management Areas in the Central Planning Region were preceded by the compilation of an Overarching ISP for the Orange and for the Vaal River

+System.
+The purpose of the Overarching ISP was to develop strategies covering issues related to the entire Orange River System and relates to the interdependency between the Upper and Lower Orange, along with the Vaal River catchment.
+The overarching ISPs (Orange and Vaal), are similar to the NWRS, in that they guide the management of water resources affecting more than one WMA.
+The ISPs for each individual WMA fall in the category of a CMS.

-Figure 1.3: Schematic showing ISP development process
+Figure 1.3 : Schematic showing ISP development process

-The ISP for the Lower Vaal WMA was developed in five stages as follows:
+The process for the development of the overarching and the individual ISPs for the Orange River system is shown in Figure 1.3.
+The ISP for the Lower Orange WMA was developed in five stages as follows:

-- i) Determining the current status of water resource management and relevant water resource management issues and concerns in the Lower Vaal WMA.
-This was achieved through interviews with individual members of DWAF's HO in Pretoria and by collating information from the NWRS, WMA reports, Water Resource Situation Assessment (WRSA) reports and other catchment study reports.
-The following topics were discussed with Regional Office staff and their issues and concerns documented:
+- i) Determining the current status of water resource management and relevant water resource management issues and concerns in the Lower Orange WMA.
+This was achieved through interviews with individual members of DWAF's Regional Office in Kimberley and Upington and by collating information from the NWRS, WMA reports, Water Resource Situation Assessment (WRSA) reports and other catchment study reports.
+The following topics were discussed with Regional Office staff, and their issues and concerns documented:

-- Water Situation
+- Water Situation.

-- Resource Protection
+- Resource Protection.

-- Water Use
+- Water Use.

-- Water Reconciliation
+- Water Reconciliation.

-- Water Infrastructure
+- Water Infrastructure.

-- Monitoring and Information
+- Monitoring and Information.

-- Water Management Institutions
+- Water Management Institutions.

-- Co-operative Governance
+- Co-operative Governance.

 - Planning Responsibilities.